On this page

 Aotearoa Collective for Public Transport Equity

-Massey pledged its support for the Aotearoa Collective for Public Transport Equity.
+Massey pledged its support for the Aotearoa Collective for Public Transport Equity in 2022.
 The Collective is a group of around 60 organisations that have joined forces to seek free public transport for tertiary students, Community Services Card holders and under 25s.

 Massey voices its support for free public transport for students